How Will ObamaCare Affect Your Small Business?

 Negative Effects of ObamaCare on Small Business

 Negative effects of ObamaCare on small business have included employees hours being cut, costs passed onto the consumers or shareholders, a reduction in hiring and more out-of-pocket costs for larger businesses.
-Almost all of the negative effects are due to some employers responding to the looming “employer mandate” in 2015 and thus cutting hours.
+Almost all of the negative effects are due to some employers responding to the looming “employer mandate” and thus cutting hours.
 Although the negative side effects of ObamaCare are very real for some small businesses; some of the more radical claims, the Papa Johns claim for instance, was over-dramatized and used as a talking point.

 • Some of the larger firms (those with over 50 full-time equivalent employees) and their employees may be affected by some of the new taxes as well as the 2015 employer mandate to buy insurance for full-timers.